You bring your own unique personality, life experiences, values, and goals with you to therapy.

 Master’s Degree in Counseling Psychology from St Mary’s UniversityExperience:

 20+ years of experience in community mental health and health care settings and experience with assessing and treating adults and adolescentsSpecialties:

 Therapy is a process that requires a trusting relationship between the therapist and client.
 My approach nurtures this relationship to create a safe space that facilitates healing.
 It's an honor to work with and guide those looking for more in life - for healing, emotional growth, perspective, and understanding of self and others.
 By identifying past and present barriers, I work with clients to achieve therapeutic goals.

 As a therapist I address each client as an individual with unique circumstances and strengths and work with clients from all backgrounds.
 I collaborate with clients to determine goals and direction of therapy and provide psycho-education including coping techniques and DBT skills in conjunction with therapy.

 Master’s of Art, Addiction Counseling, Hazelden Graduate School of Addiction StudiesExperience:

-Trained in EMDR (Eye Movement Desensitization and Reprocessing) and multiple years of experience in chemical dependency and mental health counseling
+Trained in EMDR (Eye Movement Desensitization and Reprocessing) and years of experience in working with co-occurring disorders

 I acknowledge the messiness, the humanness, of life inherent to us all; we can't do it all on our own.
 I collaborate with clients to find tools to navigate through this, and create a more centering and stabilizing way of life, despite the dizziness, disorientation, and disconnect.
 My approach in therapy recognizes these challenges central to living; I help each client towards a life of meaning, fulfillment, and happiness.
 My therapeutic style provides a sense of freshness, nonjudgement, and an authentic presence to each session.